 It’s worth browsing the product specs of machines you’re interested in.
 That’s the easiest way to determine a vacuum’s value for money.
 It also shows you how much use you’ll get from it.

 For example, some models come with reusable bags, and others have disposables.
 Some may be corded, others cordless.

 Don’t choose a vacuum with fancy features just because of hype.
 It’s so much better to pick one that will work for you.
 Otherwise, you might waste money on something you don’t like.

 Which Type of Motor Suits You?

 You have a choice in your leaf vacuum’s motor.
-Electric motors are cheaper, but not as powerful and sometimes not as versatile as you’d like.
-Gas motors are worse for the air, but are stronger and usually more portable.
+Electric motors are cheaper but not as powerful or versatile.
+Gas motors are worse for the environment but are more robust and usually more portable.

-It’s self-explanatory, but the biggest difference is that gas motors use fuel and therefore do not need to be plugged into a power source.
+It’s self-explanatory, but the most significant difference is that gas motors use fuel and therefore do not need to be plugged into a power source.
 Electric motors either need to be plugged in or charged before you can use them.

 Most electric motors are corded, but there are cordless options on the market.
 Gas motors, in comparison, are better for heavy-duty work.
 However, they do release smoke, which could be unpleasant to work around.